 The construction industry is one of the complex industries and a challenging sector.
 It needs to be conducted properly and wisely to avoid the emergence of problems that can affect the overall project.
-The nature of the complex construction industry also requires an efficient work process and a strong relationship between the parties involved in the construction industry as stated by Zakaria et al., (2013).
-According to Harmon (2003), it can derail a project and lead to complicate dispute, increased costs, delay and breakdown in parties communication and relationship.
-Furthermore, Hellard (1997) stated that the causes of dispute are all because of the complexity and nature of the project, contract and the contractual relationship between each other that consequently lead to misunderstanding and failure of performing.
-It is supported by Broome & Hayes (1997) reported that contractual conflicts or disputes seem to be inevitable in the construction industry especially on issues concerning interpretation and understanding of construction contracts.
-Heap et al., (2011) stated that construction industry stakeholders always use a standard form of contract to regulate their contractual obligations and expectations during the contract administration process.
+The nature of the complex construction industry also requires an efficient work process and a strong relationship between the parties involved in the construction industry as stated by Zakaria, Ismail and Md Yusof (2013).
+According to Harmon (2003), it can derail a project and lead to complicate dispute, increased costs, delay, and breakdown in parties communication and relationship.
+Furthermore, Hellard (1997) stated that the causes of dispute are all because of the complexity and nature of the project, contract, and the contractual relationship between each other that consequently lead to misunderstanding and failure of performing.
+It is supported by Broome and Haves (1997) who reported that contractual conflicts or disputes seem to be inevitable in the construction industry, especially on issues concerning interpretation and understanding of construction contracts.
+Heap, Balamuralithara and Chong (2011) stated that construction industry stakeholders always use a standard form of contract to regulate their contractual obligations and expectations during the contract administration process.
 It is during this process that a vast amount of contract provisions are referred to.